Publicly Traded Internet Retail E-commerce and Direct Sales Companies

 Today, virtually every retail company has an internet component, and every internet retailer has a brick-and-mortar component.
 Even consumers who shop at brick-and-mortar stores such as Target or Macys also shop online.
 And even companies like Amazon that have no storefronts must have distribution centers, offices, and other facilities where they actually manage their business, store their products, maintain their vehicles, and so forth.

 What differentiates internet retailers from other retailers, then, is the simple fact that they have no brick-and-mortar storefront that consumers can visit.
 Instead, their sales are made exclusively on the internet.
-This, of course, simplifies their business model:
+It, of course, simplifies their business model:

 - They have none of the capital or maintenance costs associated with physical stores;